 You can generate power by day and at night, use it to power cooking devices, a cooler, a blender for margaritas, and charge up your devices for tomorrow’s shift.

-The River solar generator from EcoFlow lets you work remotely for days.
-The River is our most compact, portable solar generator, with three 600W AC outlets for plugging in your laptop, phone, and even a speaker.
+The River 2 solar generator from EcoFlow lets you work remotely for days.
+The River 2 is our most compact, portable solar generator, with two 300W AC outlets for plugging in your laptop, phone, and even a speaker.

-At 288Wh, you can power up to 10 devices.
-Recharge your phone 23 times so you never miss a work call.
-Power up your laptop four times for video conferencing or computing.
-And run a speaker for almost nine hours.
-At only 11 pounds, you can take it anywhere, whether you’re backpacking to your campsite or car camping.
+At 256Wh, you can recharge your phone 23 times so you never miss a work call.
+Power up a 20W laptop 12 times for video conferencing or computing.
+And run a 50W speaker for about 5.5 hours.
+At only 7.7 pounds, you can take it anywhere, whether you’re backpacking to your campsite or car camping.

-When it’s time to recharge your River solar generator, just plug in the 110W portable solar panel.
-You can connect up to two 110W panels and recharge your power station in less than three hours.
+When it’s time to recharge your River 2 solar generator, just plug in the 110W portable solar panel and recharge your power station in just three hours.

 3. Set up a Decent Wi-Fi Hotspot

 We tend to take mobile, roaming internet for granted.
 But according to the United Nations, over a third of the world’s population has never even accessed the internet!

 If you’re lucky enough to be able to work from home, chances are you haven’t stopped to appreciate the genuinely staggering power of mobile internet access.
 When working while camping, potentially off the grid, you may learn a new appreciation for Wi-Fi, given how hard it can be to secure.

 Luckily, technology has advanced significantly in recent years.
 Wi-Fi hotspots retail for very affordable costs.
 Also, when using a hotspot, you’ll want to double up on the security and password-protect it to the hilt — Wi-Fi is one of the main ways hackers get into your devices.

 4. Arrange Your Work Space